 Empty the sample cuvette.
 Rinse it with deionized water, and carefully blot it dry using a Kimwipe.

-- 4. One test tube at a time, repeat steps 2 and 3 with the four samples of the green complex.
-As before, you can use the diluted samples immediately unless water vapor condenses on the outside of the test tube after mixing-in which case, warm it up with your hand. - 5.
-When you are finished with Part III, you should have collected a total of 16 different absorbance readings here; 8 for the red solutions and 8 for the green solutions.
+5. When you are finished with Part III, you should have collected a total of 16 different absorbance readings here; 8 for the red solutions and 8 for the green solutions.